dn-m/Plan/Architecture.md

             ...
         }

-        /// - returns: subset of `self` in a given range, with the given `annotations` merged. func segment(in range: ScoreRange, annotations: AnnotationModel) -> ScoreModelSegment {
+        /// - returns: Subset of `self` in a given range, with the given `annotations` merged. func segment(in range: ScoreRange, annotations: AnnotationModel) -> ScoreModelSegment {
             ...
         }